-Omitted 2016-17.
-Professor Emeritus Pritchard.2016-17: Not offered
+Fall semester.
+Professor Emeritus Pritchard.2017-18: Not offered

 Limited to 25 students.
-Fall semester.
-Visiting Professor Huang.2016-17: Offered in Fall 2016
+Spring semester.
+Professors Christoff and Frank.2017-18: Offered in Spring 2018

-(Offered as SWAG 331 and ENGL 319.)
-What is the novel?
+(Offered as SWAG 331 and ENGL 319) What is the novel?
 How do we know when a work of literature qualifies as a novel?
 In this course we will study the postcolonial novel which explodes the certainties of the European novel.
 Written in the aftermath of empire, these novels question race, class, gender and empire in their subject matter and narrative form.
 We will consider fiction from South Asia, the Caribbean and sub-Saharan Africa.
 Novels include South African writer J.M.
 Coetzee’s Waiting for the Barbarians, Salman Rushdie’s Midnight’s Children and Caribbean novelist Dionne Brand’s In Another Place, Not Here.